Johaney-s/StIFT/Manual.md

 - **Fill in the form** on the right.
 - Upload **data file** via menu Data > Upload input data file.

-The uncertainty is computed using 1000 estimations following the Monte Carlo simulations.
+The uncertainty is computed from the Monte Carlo simulation on a thousand of points with a normal distribution.
 To turn off computing the uncertainty and speed the estimation up, uncheck the Compute uncertainty option.
 Uncertainty that is equal to 0 is overwritten to uncertainty coming from points in evolutionary line.